 Contract Negotiations, 2011

-The Joint Teams included the Professional Development Framework and Role Specific Advancement Model language unchanged in the 2011 contract.
+The Joint Teams included the Professional Development Framework and Role Specific Advancement Model language unchanged in the 2011 contract except for the addition that regular (not contingent or temporary) MVN nurses covered under the Agreement are now able to apply for advancement in the Professional Development Framework or Role Specific Advancement Model.
 The 2011 Agreement remains in effect through June, 2014.

 The joint teams entered Contract Negotiations 2008 eighteen months following the July, 2006 implementation of the Professional Development Framework.
 By that time, the nursing community had a great deal of experience with the Framework, thus decisions were made based on data gathered from multiple sources over time.